Outlyingness Scores with Cluster Catch Digraphs: Real Data Examples

-Under the WDBC data set, RKCCD-IOS and UNCCD-OOS achieve $F_2$-scores of 0.449 and 0.380, respectively, exhibiting solid improvement over the previously proposed CCD-based methods.
+Under the WDBC dataset, RKCCD-IOS and UNCCD-OOS achieve $F_2$-scores of 0.449 and 0.380, respectively, exhibiting solid improvement over the previously proposed CCD-based methods.
 Meanwhile, they are comparable to other top-performing methods like LOF, DBSCAN, and iForest.

-Under the vowels data set, RKCCD-IOS and UNCCD-IOS achieve the best performance with $F_2$-scores of 0.496 and 0.542, outperforming the CCD-based methods by a large gap.
+Under the vowels dataset, RKCCD-IOS and UNCCD-IOS achieve the best performance with $F_2$-scores of 0.496 and 0.542, outperforming the CCD-based methods by a large gap.
 ODIN and LOF provide second-tier performance with $F_2$-scores of 0.383 and 0.427, respectively.
 Except for the four, the performance of other methods is mediocre.

-With the Thyroid data set, iForest demonstrates superior performance with a $F_2$-score of 0.664, RKCCD-IOS, UNCCD-IOS, and DBSCAN achieve the next best results, obtaining $F_2$-scores of 0.381, 0.425, and 0.401, respectively.
+With the Thyroid dataset, iForest demonstrates superior performance with a $F_2$-score of 0.664, RKCCD-IOS, UNCCD-IOS, and DBSCAN achieve the next best results, obtaining $F_2$-scores of 0.381, 0.425, and 0.401, respectively.
 The other methods exhibit inferior performance, with $F_2$-scores around or below 0.3.

-Lastly, for the Wilt data set, DBSCAN and the U-MCCD method attain the highest $F_2$-scores of 0.381 and 0.336, respectively.
+Lastly, for the Wilt dataset, DBSCAN and the U-MCCD method attain the highest $F_2$-scores of 0.381 and 0.336, respectively.
 All other methods show substantially weaker performance.
 The four OSs get TPRs below 0.4, leading to low $F_2$-scores, exhibiting limited improvement over the CCD-based methods.

 In conclusion, while the two OOSs deliver comparable overall performance compared to the CCD-based methods, the two IOSs demonstrate significant improvement.
-They not only outperform previous CCD-based methods but also surpass established methods in most real-world data sets, making them highly competitive options for outlier detection.
+They not only outperform previous CCD-based methods but also surpass established methods in most real-world datasets, making them highly competitive options for outlier detection.